Web Application Security Testing

 Graph-Based Crawling

-Rather than following a simple link tree, the scanner builds a graph model of your application’s states and transitions.
-This allows it to discover functionality that requires specific sequences of interactions, such as multi-step forms and stateful workflows.
+Rather than following a simple link tree, the scanner builds a graph model of your application’s states and transitions, discovering functionality that requires specific sequences of interactions, such as multi-step forms and stateful workflows.

 Page Deduplication

-The crawler intelligently identifies pages that are structurally identical but have different content (e.g., product pages, user profiles).
-This prevents wasting scan time on redundant pages while ensuring all unique page structures are tested.
+The crawler identifies pages that are structurally identical but have different content (e.g., product pages, user profiles) and tests a representative sample, preventing wasted scan time on redundant pages while still covering all unique page structures.

 Payload-Based Fuzzing

-After crawling, the scanner fuzzes discovered inputs with security payloads designed to trigger specific vulnerability classes.
-Each payload is crafted to produce a verifiable response when a vulnerability exists, confirming true positives.
+After crawling, the scanner fuzzes discovered inputs with security payloads that trigger specific vulnerability classes.
+Each payload produces a verifiable response when a vulnerability exists, confirming true positives.

 Crowdsource-Powered Modules

-Detectify’s vulnerability testing is powered by over 1,765 modules built by Detectify’s internal security research team and a community of approximately 400 ethical hackers through the Crowdsource program.
+Detectify’s vulnerability testing is powered by 1,765+ modules built by Detectify’s internal security research team and a community of over 400 ethical hackers through the Crowdsource program.

 Payload-Verified Findings

-Application Scanning uses payload-based testing that requires confirmed exploitation indicators, achieving an approximately 99.7% true positive rate.
+Application Scanning uses payload-based testing that requires confirmed exploitation indicators, achieving a 99.7% true positive rate.
 Each finding includes the HTTP request and response that demonstrated the vulnerability.

 What Application Scanning Tests For